 During your pet’s hospital stay, you may miss your pet and be worried about them.
 We encourage you to call us at anytime, day or night and find out how your pet is going.
 The treating vet will do their best to update you as often as possible, but in the event they are attending to another patient or are performing a procedure when you call, please understand we may need to leave them a message for them to contact you.

 ARH Essendon is open 24 hours a day and our visiting hours are flexible throughout the day and evening.
 Please speak to the treating vet to arrange a time to visit your pet.

-If you feel you will need assistance to pay your account please let reception know as soon as possible.
+If you feel you will need assistance to pay your account please speak to our customer care team as soon as possible.
 VetPay is a company which offers affordable finance options.
-VetPay applications need to be made before treatment begins so please speak to reception for more information and to start the application process.

-Our friendly receptionists are happy to complete insurance claims for your pet’s treatment with us.
+Our friendly customer care team members are happy to complete insurance claims for your pet’s treatment with us.
 Most insurance companies now accept claims online so all we will need is your insurance company name and your pet’s policy number and we can process your claim.
-When you finalise your bill, please ask reception to process the claim.
+When you finalise your bill, please ask us to process your claim.

 As a pet parent, when your fur baby gets sick or injured, the last thing you want to be worrying about is whether you can afford treatment.
 Innovating the pet insurance claims experience, GapOnly™️ reviews and calculates your claim while you’re still at your Animal Referral Hospital.
 You simply pay the gap (the difference between your ARH invoice and your pet insurance).